Philippe Streiff: Early life and career

 Philippe Pierre Streiff was born on 26 June 1955 in La Tronche, Isère, France.

 Formula One career

-He participated in 55 Formula One Grands Prix, debuting on 21 October 1984.
+Streiff participated in 55 Formula One Grands Prix, debuting on 21 October 1984.
 He achieved one podium, and scored a total of 11 championship points.

-A pre-season testing crash at the Jacarepaguá circuit in Rio de Janeiro in with AGS left him a quadriplegic and thus using a wheelchair, with the quality of the care he received in the aftermath having been called into question, even if the accident itself was so serious the roll-bar broke on impact.
+A pre-season testing crash at the Jacarepaguá circuit in Rio de Janeiro in with AGS left Streiff a quadriplegic and thus using a wheelchair, with the quality of the care he received in the aftermath having been called into question, even if the accident itself was so serious the roll-bar broke on impact.

 Other ventures

 Streiff organised the Masters of Paris-Bercy, a kart racing competition held in collaboration with the FFSA, from 1993 to 2001.

 In early 1994, Streiff made a bid to purchase Ligier in partnership with Hughes de Chaunac.
 The bid had the support of the similarly Renault-powered Williams F1 team, who intended to turn Ligier into a 'junior' team.
 The bid was unsuccessful.